Clinical Trials (PDQ®)

 - Platinum-refractory ovarian, fallopian tube, or primary peritoneal cancer or

-- Whose disease has progressed following standard therapy or who have no acceptable standard treatment options
+- Basal-like breast cancer whose disease has progressed following standard therapy or who have no acceptable standard treatment options

 - All patients without a known, documented BRCA mutation from Myriad Genetic Laboratories must have a probability of harboring a BRCA gene mutation assessed by BRCAPRO computer program